Mycobacteriology Laboratory

 - Petricci E (Dipartimento di Biotecnologia, Chimica e Farmacia, Università di Siena, Siena);

-- Bottai D (Dipartimento di Biologia, Università di Pisa, Pisa)
+- Bottai D (Dipartimento di Biologia, Università di Pisa, Pisa);

-- Delogu G (Dipartimento di Scienze Biotecnologiche di Base, Cliniche Intensive e Perioperatorie, Università Cattolica del Sacro Cuore, Roma).
+- Delogu G (Dipartimento di Scienze Biotecnologiche di Base, Cliniche Intensive e Perioperatorie,

 5. Evaluation of the efficacy of the new antibiotic “VOMG” against Mycobacterium abscessus (FFC#9/2023, PNRR-PE13)